-The Company therefore strives to upgrade employees' business skills and the organization's strength through training by service year of employment.
+In conducting daily operations, basic rules tend to be overlooked.
+Recognizing that carelessness could lead to a major problem, I strive to focus on my daily operations.
+The Supervisor Grade 2 training business skills and the organization's strength through training by service year of employment.
 At the same time, the Company offers several training programs to raise employees' expertise such as management capabilities, readiness for globalization and operational capability to enable employees to acquire professional skills in response to the content of their business duties.